 Understand all of your testimony will be on the record and under oath.
 The statements you make in that order of protection hearing could be used by law enforcement to arrest and prosecute you for a crime, so it is important to know what you are doing to ensure you are legally protected.

-Contact a qualified attorney if an order of protection has already been issued against you and you feel it is unfair and/or based upon inaccurate information.
+Contact a qualified attorney if an order of protection has already been issued against you and you feel it is unfair or based on inaccurate information at (480)305-8300.
 At Hildebrand Law, experienced family law attorneys are available to discuss your case and advise you on your chances of modifying or dismissing an Order of Protection.